Vin Scully, Dodgers broadcaster for 67 years, dies at 94 - KTVZ

 Ever gracious both in person and on the air, Scully considered himself merely a conduit between the game and the fans.

-The Dodgers beat the Giants 9-5 in San Francisco on Tuesday night.
-Afterward, a Scully tribute was shown on the videoboard.
+After the Dodgers’ 9-5 win, the Giants posted a Scully tribute on the videoboard.

 “There’s not a better storyteller and I think everyone considers him family,” Dodgers manager Dave Roberts said.
 “He was in our living rooms for many generations.
 He lived a fantastic life, a legacy that will live on forever.”